adrianlarion/useful-sed/README.md

 [TO BE CONTINUED]

 ------

+# About

+This was born in 4-5 hours of recapping sed (and many hours learning it in the first place).
+Since then I've spent some more hours (and counting) fixing & improving.
+A good way to learn something well is to also explain to others.
+And if I'm honest this is also for myself, later, when I forget. :)

+It was Number 1 on Hacker News in hours after publication and 300+ stars on Github.
+Hours.
+Damn!
+All other projects combined (some of which took much more time) are in the double digit range.
+The low range.
+And this quick and  dirty sed tips collection took off.
+I consider myself lucky to have experienced this and I'm grateful to the people who made it possible.
+For you I'll try and make this as good as I can.

 # BUY ME A COFFEE
 I love teaching others.
 Time is limited but donations will allow me to to help the community more. **How useful was this to you?** If it was I would be humbly grateful for your donation.:pray: